Find out when it's possible to get zero-rated supplies on medical and research goods and services that have been funded by charities.

 has as its sole purpose and function the provision of a range of services for, or on behalf of, chronically sick or disabled people.
 Examples include charities established to: provide care or welfare services to disabled people; lobby on behalf of disabled people; or fund medical research into the causes, prevention or cure of disablement.

-Bodies that are not eligible to purchase qualifying goods and services zero-rated under this relief include:
+Bodies that are not eligible to purchase qualifying goods and services zero-rated under this relief include day centres, residential care homes or providers of home care services:

 Any charity that is not an eligible body may still purchase certain goods and services zero-rated under separate VAT reliefs.
-For further details see Notice 701/1 Charities and Notice 701/58 Charity advertising and goods connected with collecting donations.
+For further details see How VAT affects charities (VAT Notice 701/1) and Goods or services supplied to charities (VAT Notice 701/58).

 This includes protection, treatment, supervision, control or guidance that is provided to meet medical, physical, personal or domestic needs of an individual.
 Care or treatment will usually involve some personal contact between the provider and recipient.
 For example:

-For the purposes of this relief, catering, laundry and other services that don’t require direct contact with the recipient are not care or medical or surgical treatment.
+For the purposes of this relief, catering, laundry and other services that do not require direct contact with the recipient are not care or medical or surgical treatment.

 3.4.3 Chronically sick or disabled